 Corvus Glaive and Cull Obsidian; in Infinity War they were able to beat Captain America and Iron Man respectively, but this time around they both die without fanfare, as if they were just any Mook.
 Obsidian is also the only Children of Thanos to fall before Iron Man uses the Infinity Stones to erase them from existence while Corvus is apparently knocked out and heavily wounded after he's impaled by Okoye with Vibranium spear and doesn't do anything else before getting disintegrated.
 Obsidian, unfortunately, can't exactly avoid a Giant-Man foot that squashes him like a bug; Glaive at least has the dignity of surviving until after Captain Marvel arrives, while Obsidian dies not long after the battle begins.

-Conversely, all the scenes of the Avengers landing a blow on Thanos, be it Captain America pummeling him with Mjölnir, Wanda ripping his armor apart while sending him in the air, or Captain Marvel bending his fingers backward and taking a headbutt from him with no reaction whatsoever, are all extremely cathartic after seeing Thanos almost always getting the last word.
+At the end of the film, all the scenes of the Avengers landing a blow on Thanos, be it Captain America pummeling him with Mjölnir, Wanda ripping his armor from his body while suspending him in the air, or Captain Marvel bending his fingers backward and taking a headbutt from him with no reaction whatsoever, are all extremely cathartic after seeing Thanos almost always getting the last word.

-Watching Ebony Maw fade as he pathetically reaches out for his father-figure (echoing Spider-Man's dusting) and Proxima Midnight cradling her beloved's dead body as she too drifts away (exactly mirroring Scarlet Witch's death) are both magnificent to behold.
+Watching Ebony Maw fade as he pathetically reaches out for his father-figure (echoing Spider-Man's dusting) and Proxima Midnight cradling her beloved's dead body as she too drifts away (exactly mirroring Wanda's dusting while cradling Vision's body) are both magnificent to behold.